-Thankfully, we both managed to save our personal and professional lives by charting a new course in life: I became a wellness expert, speaker, coach and professional dancer, and Eva became a top integrative health specialist who teaches at Harvard Medical School and is senior staff at the Benson Henry Institute for Mind/Body Medicine in Boston.
+Thankfully, we both healed from anxiety and charted new courses in life: I became a wellness expert, speaker, coach and dancer, and Eva became an integrative health specialist who teaches at Harvard Medical School and is senior staff at the Benson Henry Institute for Mind/Body Medicine in Boston.
 Our spiritual perspectives are quite different, but I am really appreciate her knowledge and wisdom about the body and its response to stress and strain.

 We both know a lot about fear, and have worked hard in our lives to both understand it and overcome it.
-Today, I'd like to share with you some of gems from Eva's book, The Love Response, which teaches us about our Fear Response in order to help us achieve a far healthier and more loving response to life.
+Today, I'd like to share with you some concepts about fear from Eva's book, The Love Response:

 1) Are you holding your breath?